hsemple/QGIS_Tutorials/source/terrain_mapping.rst

    :alt: Select adf file

 9. In the dialog that contains the coordinate system information, inspect the information under "Selected CRS".
-You can see that it gives 'Extent', which is longitude / latitude values for indicating the geographic area occupied by the map layer.
+You can see that it includes 'Extent', which are the longitude / latitude values of the geographic area occupied by the map layer.
 The four coordinates are the long/lat for the lower left position and upper right position of the bounding area.

 10. Proj4 provides details about the coordinate system.
 Proj = tmerc means that the projection is Transverse Mercator.
 The lat/long give the central meridian of the coordinates on the map.
 You can also see that the ellipsoid is GRS 1980.
 The towgs84 parameter gives values for translating this coordinate system into WGS 1980.
 The zeroes mean that the two systems have the same dimension.
 Map units is meters.
 False Easting (+x_0) is 500000 and false northing (+y_0) is 0.

-11. Answer the questions below about the DEM's coordinate system:
+11. Try to answer the questions below regarding the DEM's coordinate system:

  * What is the coordinate system of the DEM?